rao10/casswiki_quartz/content/Books/Redirect (book).md

 > [!info] Part of the Casswiki article series [[Books]]

 ![[Redirect_The_Surprising_New_Science_of_Psychological_Change.png|hsmall center]]
-> [!caption|center no-title no-icon no-margin ]
->
-_Redirect: The Surprising New Science of Psychological Change_, 2011.

 _**Redirect**_ is a book by Timothy D. Wilson, first published in 2011 as _Redirect: The Surprising New Science of Psychological Change_.
 It describes how the attitudes and behaviors of people can be changed by influencing the stories – or narratives – they tell themselves.